The Emperor Card in Tarot is commonly aligned with the astrological sign Aries.

 Connecting With The Emperor

-Creating an altar to work with individual Tarot cards can be very useful.
-You can also add any of these elements to an existing Springtime altar.
+Create An Altar – You can also add any of these elements to an existing Springtime altar.
 Images of mountain peaks.
 Blank paper or canvases.
 Anything sharp like a knife or spear.
 Anything bright hot red.
 Things that help you see far, like a pair of binoculars or a telescope.
 Climbing gear.
+See more crystal, plant, and animal helpers below.

 Mineral World Helpers